10 Signs of Teenage Bullying and What Parents Can Do

 When a teenager falls off a bicycle or has a sports injury, parents can easily identify the medical help needed and take action.
 In addition, they can offer the appropriate emotional support.
-However, with teenage bullying, the wounds are often invisible, and are inflicted when parents aren’t around.
-And they can have long-lasting psychological effects.
+However, with teenage bullying, the wounds are often invisible and are inflicted when parents aren’t around.

 What Is Bullying?